nkjm/line-pay-in-bot/README.md

 # Overview

-This is a sample code to use LINE Pay in your bot.
+A sample code to use LINE Pay in your bot.

 # Getting started